-Tsunamis have become popular only in the recent times, but they have been existing and have caused damages since ages.
-Tsunami is one of the most dangerous disasters caused from the ocean and can have far reaching consequences like washing out the entire city, taking years to recover and re- build human civilization.
+Tsunamis have become popular only in recent times, but they have been existing and have caused damages for ages.
+Tsunami is one of the most dangerous disasters caused by the ocean and can have far-reaching consequences like washing out the entire city, taking years to recover and rebuild human civilization.
 Here are some simple tsunami tales to enlighten oneself about this havoc creating disaster.

 What is a Tsunami?